TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "order" : 71,
             "visibility" : "indexstat_maintenance == other",
             "controlType" : "textbox",
-            "displayLabel" : "What other frequency type are the indexes and statistics maintained?"
-            "watermarkText" : "Describe other"
+            "displayLabel" : "What other frequency type are the indexes and statistics maintained?", "watermarkText" : "Describe other"
         },
         {